openstack-archive/congress/doc/source/architecture.rst

 A service is anything that manages cloud state.
 For example, OpenStack components like Nova, Neutron, Cinder, Swift, Heat, and Keystone are all services.
-Software like |ad|, inventory management systems, anti-virus scanners, intrusion detection systems, and relational databases are also services.
+Software like ActiveDirectory, inventory management systems, anti-virus scanners, intrusion detection systems, and relational databases are also services.